bearname/images-search/README.md

 [Available at ](https://thawing-sea-83431.herokuapp.com/)

 ## Setting Credentials
-Setting your credentials for use by the AWS SDK for Java can be done in a number of ways,
+Setting your credentials for use by the AWS SDK can be done in a number of ways,
 but here are the recommended approaches:

 Set credentials in the AWS credentials profile file on your local system, located at: